Alexandru Ioan Cuza University of Iaşi

 person and, a multidimensional evaluation or a comprehensive geriatric assessment

 directing a decision making in geriatrics is crucial.
-There is a geriatric challenge
+There is a geriatric

 Geriatric services are able to respond to this complexity by assessment approaching,